craftcms/docs/docs/commerce/4.x/upgrading.md

 ## Cart Cookies

-The customer's current cart number is now stored in a new cart cookie rather than in the session.
+The customer’s current cart number is now stored in a new cart cookie rather than in the session.
 This allows for a guest cart to persist even after a browser is closed.
 Current cart sessions are automatically migrated to the cookie when the customer visits the the front end.

 ::: tip
 The cart cookie and its default one-year expiry can be [modified via `config/app.php`](configuration.md#cart-cookie-configuration).